tranvansang/express-transformer/README.md

 - If a transformation has an associated message, the error message is wrapped in a `TransformationError` object instance.
 Otherwise, the error thrown by the callback in `.transform(callback)` is thrown.
-- All default plugins use and throw only `TransformationError` error.
+- All default plugins throw only `TransformationError` error in the transformation unless when the configuration object is invalid.
 - The error's detailed information can be accessed by `error.info`, which is the `info` object passed to the `.transform()`'s `callback`.

 - API: `constructor(message: string, info: ITransformCallbackInfo)`